Hare Splitter: Plot

-Bugs Bunny and his next door neighbor, Casbah, are preparing to go on a date with Daisy Lou, but a fight for Daisy Lou begins as soon as Casbah and Bugs exit their rabbit holes.
+Bugs Bunny and his next door neighbor, Casbah, are preparing to go on a date with Daisy Lou; but a fight for Daisy Lou begins as soon as Casbah and Bugs exit their rabbit holes.
 Bugs and Casbah both leave their holes with flowers for Daisy Lou.
 Seeing each other's gifts, they try to outdo each other with bigger and better gifts.
-Bugs finally throws an anvil on Casbah’s head to get rid of him.
+Bugs finally throws an anvil on Casbah's head to get rid of him.

-When Bugs arrives at Daisy Lou’s home, he finds a note on her door saying she went shopping and will be back shortly (The fact that Daisy Lou lives in a house instead of a rabbit hole like Bugs or Casbah is an oddity that goes unremarked upon.).
+When Bugs arrives at Daisy Lou's home, he finds a note on her door saying she went shopping and will be back shortly.
 Bugs sees Casbah coming and dresses up as Daisy Lou.
-He lures Casbah over to the porch swing and starts flirting with him.
-When Casbah isn’t looking, Bugs hits him over the head, puts a mouse trap down, and gives him an explosive carrot.
+He lures Casbah over to the porch swing and starts toying around with him.
+When Casbah isn't looking, Bugs hits him over the head, puts a mouse trap down, and gives him an explosive joke carrot.

-In addition to tricking Casbah on the swing, Bugs pretends to kiss Casbah by using a plunger and hitting him on the head.
-He continues tricking Casbah by painting a bomb to look like Daisy Lou.

-Casbah is so excited by explosion of the bomb, he accidentally runs into the house.
-Once again, Bugs tries to trick Casbah by pretending to be Mr. Daniel Cupid and shooting him with an arrow.
-Casbah becomes enraged and finally sees through Bugs' disguise ("You can't fool me no more!
-I KNOW who you are!
-You're that screwy rabbit!" he shouts, clearly not realizing this description applies just as well to himself).
-Bugs tries to get Casbah out of hitting him by donning a pair of glasses ("You wouldn't hit a guy with glasses, would ya?"), but Casbah still punches him in the face, breaking the glasses and making Bugs realize he's angered Casbah ("Ya know?
-I believe he would").
-Casbah then chases Bugs as he is now on the warpath against Bugs, who manages to escape into Daisy Lou's house and slam the door on Casbah's face.

-Bugs sees Daisy Lou coming home and runs around the side of the house.
+After being tricked other times, especially one where Bugs disguises as Cupid and shoots him in the butt with an arrow, Casbah learns the trick and chases Bugs who manages to escape into Daisy Lou's house and slam the door on Casbah's face.

 Casbah sees Daisy Lou coming up the porch and thinks it is again Bugs dressed up as her.
 When Daisy Lou enters the house, Casbah hits her upside the head with a giant vase.
-Daisy Lou screams and, by the sound of it, proceeds to assault Casbah with every single vase in the house, throwing the last one after him as he flees.
+Daisy Lou screams and proceeds to furiously assault Casbah with other vases (one of which is provided to her by Bugs), throwing the last one after him as he flees.

-The cartoon ends with Bugs showering Daisy Lou with compliments and kissing Daisy Lou after she has eaten an explosive carrot.
-Both Bugs and Daisy Lou think the explosive effect the carrot lends to the kiss is due to the other's romantic capabilities ("What a man!"/ "What a woman"), and they hop wildly and enthusiastically kiss again.
+After flattering her, Bugs then kisses Daisy Lou after she unknowingly eats an explosive joke carrot.
+Both Bugs and Daisy Lou think that the explosive effect the carrot gives to the kiss is due to the other's romantic skills, and they jump wildly and enthusiastically into passionately kissing again.